- Nail Art

-Brushes are a great way of applying nail art, and come in various shapes and sizes to create lines, dots and shading.
-This is a very delicate and intricate art form that requires both skill and patience.
+Brushes are a great way of applying nail art and come in various shapes and sizes to create lines, dots and shading.
+This is a very delicate and intricate artform that requires both skill and patience.

 One of the most exciting breakthroughs in nail art is digital.
-Many professional nail salons now have digital nail art machines, and can quickly achieve the look your desire.
+Many professional nail salons now have digital nail art machines and can quickly achieve the look your desire.
 Amazingly, these machines can even use scanned photographs, or pictures from your digital camera, to print onto your nails.

 There are many reasons why you might consider nail art.
 For starters, it can be very unique and individual.
 It's a real statement about who you are.
 And, because you know they look amazing, it can also be a huge confidence booster.

-For nail art to look its best, you need to start with healthy, well prepared nails.
+For nail art to look its best, you need to start with healthy, well-prepared nails.
 Nails that have been regularly manicured and maintained are the best canvas.
 Your design can go straight onto your own nails, or onto artificial nails, like acrylic or gel.

 Many people choose to decorate acrylic nails, rather than their own, as it offers longer lasting effects and less chance of damage.
 The best plan is to talk to your manicurist and see what they advise.

-You will find some fabulous nail artists right here on Bookwell.
+You'll find some fabulous nail artists right here on Bookwell.